 Now . . .
 I can say with confidence that our Summer of Clean was a success!

 It’s two years later and I see the fruits of my focused efforts to teach my children to clean.

 On Sunday evenings, when it’s time to sort every last piece of laundry in our home to be ready for Monday’s Laundry Day, I just have to ask them to do it.
 They are able to sort our laundry without any direction or supervision from me.
 Wa-hoo!
 Mommy scores!

 Here’s one more (big) piece of evidence.
 My kids are now able to help me get the house ready for guests in less time than it would take for me to do it on my own.
 I’m able to assign each child a job such as dusting, vacuuming, or counter-wiping, and these jobs get done with minimal supervision from me.
 That’s exciting!

 But what’s the big project?

 I’ve written a new e-book called Teaching Kids to Clean!
-Other than my bathroom cleaning checklist which is here on the blog, it’s all new.
+Some of the information is here on the blog, but there are exclusives in the e-book!
 Based on my experiences teaching my own kids to clean, I share advice, “lesson plans,” supply lists, age-appropriate task lists, and printables to help you teach your kids the skills necessary for big cleaning tasks.

 The tasks include laundry, bathroom cleaning, dusting, vacuuming and mopping.